chilledornaments/aws-sso-config-guide/README.md

 # aws-sso-config-guide
 An opinionated guide on how to set up your AWS config file for Identity Center.

-I've spent several years administering Identity Center and helping untangle AWS config files that make life harder than they need to be.
+I've spent several years administering Identity Center and helping untangle AWS config files that make life harder than it needs to be.

 Take the suggestions in this guide as just that: suggestions.
 If a different approach works better for your workflow, great!
 I'd be interested to hear about it.